ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](plasma_black.jpg)](plasma_black.jpg) [![\[IM Output\]](plasma_grey.jpg)](plasma_grey.jpg) [![\[IM Output\]](plasma_white.jpg)](plasma_white.jpg) [![\[IM Output\]](plasma_yellow.jpg)](plasma_yellow.jpg) [![\[IM Output\]](plasma_tomato.jpg)](plasma_tomato.jpg) [![\[IM Output\]](plasma_steelblue.jpg)](plasma_steelblue.jpg)

-Again as you can see, mid-tone colors will generate more varieties of color in the resulting image, than an extreme color, like black, white, or yellow.
+Again as you can see, mid-tone colors will generate more varieties of color in the resulting image, than extreme colors, like black, white, or yellow.

 The '`grey`' plasma in the above is particularly nice giving an iridescent 'mother-of-pearl' like effect, basically as grey has total freedom in the colors that the "`plasma:`" will generate.